Kayla van der Merwe

 Kayla van der Merwe (born 15 November 2002) is a British competitive swimmer.
 At the 2019 World Junior Championships, she won the silver medal in the 50 metre breaststroke and the bronze medal in the 100 metre breaststroke.
 She won the gold medal in the 100 metre breaststroke and bronze medals in the 200 metre breaststroke and 4×100 metre medley relay at the 2019 European Junior Championships.

 Background

-Van der Merwe was born 15 November 2022 in Great Britain.
+Van der Merwe was born on 15 November 2002 in Great Britain.
 She trains in England and formerly competed for the Winchester City Penguins.
 She currently competes with the Poole swim club.